bahrus/trans-render/README.md

 There is a growing (🎉) list of semantically meaningful native-born DOM Elements which developers can and should utilize, including dialog, datalist, details/summary, popup/tabs (🤞) etc. which can certainly help reduce divitis.

-But even more dramatically, with the advent of imported, naturalized custom elements, the ratio between semantically meaningful tag names and divs/spans in the template markup will tend to grow asymptotically to [14.8%](https://www.migrationpolicy.org/programs/data-hub/charts/immigrant-population-over-time) (🙏🏽), looking much more like XML of yore. trans-render's usefulness grows as a result of the increasingly semantic nature of the template markup.
+But even more dramatically, with the advent of imported, naturalized custom elements, the ratio between semantically meaningful tag names and divs/spans in the template markup will tend to grow grow much higher, looking more like XML of yore. trans-render's usefulness grows as a result of the increasingly semantic nature of the template markup.
 Why?
 Because often the markup semantics provide enough clues on how to fill in the needed "potholes," like textContent and property setting, without the need for custom markup, like binding attributes.
 But trans-render is completely extensible, so it can certainly accommodate custom binding attributes by using additional, optional helper libraries.

 This can leave the template markup quite pristine, but it does mean that the separation between the template and the binding instructions will tend to require looking in two places, rather than one.
 And if the template document structure changes, separate adjustments may be needed to keep the binding rules in sync.
-Much like how separate style rules often need adjusting when the document structure changes.
+Much like how separate css style rules often need adjusting when the document structure changes.

 ## The core library